matheustodao/MatheusTodao/README.md

 # 👋 Hi, I’m Matheus Todao 🇺🇸
 ### And I love programming ❤️!

-I discoveried programming world when I'm 12 year old (november or december of 2017), I wanted to know how I could built a android game and without to study programming!
+I discovered programming world when I'm 12 year old (november or december of 2017), I wanted to know how I could built a android game and without to study programming!
 <br />
 Yeah!
 I know that sounds like CRAZY 😂!
 <br />